What to Expect When Getting a Dental Crown

 During this appointment we will use a high-tech 3D scanner to take a digital impression of your teeth, which removes the need for uncomfortable mouth moulds.
 This scan is then sent off-site to our dental lab technician who will hand craft your custom-made crowns, in a process that can take between 2 and 4 weeks.

 There is no need for you to struggle with any upsetting or unsightly gaps in your smile during this period of awaiting your new, permanent crowns, and so at the end of this first visit your dentist will fit you with a temporary crown or crowns.
 These will be glued in place with a temporary dental cement, to protect the root of your original tooth while you await the fabrication of your completed crowns.

 Fitting your crown

 At this appointment your dentist will remove the temporary crown and clean your tooth.
-The new crown will be tried in place to ensure an adequate and correct fit – you will be shown your crown at this stage.
-Once you are happy with the fit, feel and appearance of your new crown it is bonded in place using a permanent dental cement.
+The new crown will be tried in place to ensure an adequate and correct fit.
+You will be shown your crown at this stage, and once you are happy with the fit, feel, and appearance of your new crown it is bonded in place using a permanent dental cement.

 Finally, any excess bonding agent is removed, and a last check of your new crown’s appearance, fit, and bite is carried out, and you will be ready to show off your new and improved smile to the world.